mantidproject/documents/Design/Workbench/design-projectsaving.md

 ProjectSaver->Workbench: Done
 -->

-To illustrate the Encoder interactions I have produced this rather basic Sequence diagram to attempt to emphasise how the program should produce saved files.
+To illustrate the interface Encoder interactions I have produced this rather basic Sequence diagram to attempt to emphasise how the program should produce saved files.
 ![Encoder Seqeunce](./projectsave-encoder.svg)

 <!--